informatica-unica/lip/basics/tugofwar/README.md

 ```
 AAAAA===BB
 ```
-This string represent a tug of war game.
+This string represents a tug of war game.
 The leftmost part represents the players of the team A, the symbols = represent the rope, and the rightmost part represents the players of the team B.